rishindoshi/HTMLWorkshop/README.md

 Most of the above attributes should look pretty familiar from the homepage style.
 We again use **auto** margins to center everything and we have a nice shade of light blue in our text boxes.
 Definitely feel free to change up the values and colors to see what you like best.
 The new attribute we used is **background-image**, which again is pretty self-explanatory.
 We just give CSS a URL and it applies the image at that URL to be the background of all the elements that are contained within its corresponding class tag.

 So, that's a pretty basic intro into HTML/CSS.
 I'd definitely suggest using the skills we learned today to complete the bio and miscellaneous portions of the website, or add more pages if you want.
-But, as you can probably see, using HTML/CSS to build more complex websites than the one we built today would get incredibely annoying and tedious.
+But, as you can probably see, using HTML/CSS to build more complex websites than the one we built today would get incredibly annoying and tedious.
 Lucky for web developers, there's a tool called Bootstrap that simplifies the process a lot while still allowing you to customize the website a good deal.

 ## Bootstrap

 Try going to http://startbootstrap.com/template-categories/all/.
 Here you'll find several website templates that you can download for free and customize to your heart's content.
 Try downloading a theme that you like into a directory of your choosing and open up the index.html file in your browser.
 You'll see an extremely nice and well fleshed out site with generic content.
 You can go into the index.html file and edit the content to make the site personal to you.
 Take 10-15 minutes to customize one of the themes to make it your personal website.
 You can also edit or add your own CSS if you don't like how a particular element on the page is currently styled.

 One of the nicest features of Bootstrap is the column feature.
-Often times, it's really annoying to precisly positon HTML elements on a webpage using just CSS.
+Often times, it's really annoying to precisely position HTML elements on a webpage using just CSS.
 So, Bootstrap came up with a useful, but kind of confusing, system for arranging elements of your HTML into columns on the page.
 Let's create two new files called columns.html and columns.css and paste the following HTML into columns.html:

 ```html
 <!DOCTYPE html>